Mintbase/Grants-Program/applications/perun_channels.md

 ## Additional Information :heavy_plus_sign:

 **How did you hear about the Grants Program?**
-After Dieter Fishbein joined the Web3 Foundation, he reached out to Sebastian Stammler in June 2020 regarding grants, finally resulting in this application.
+After Dieter Fishbein joined the Mintbase, he reached out to Sebastian Stammler in June 2020 regarding grants, finally resulting in this application.

 **Other project funding.**
 The project is partially supported by the the German Ministry of Education and Science (BMBF) through a Startup Secure grant.